 Cutting Our Carbon

-Each year, central government releases per capita CO2 emissions figures for all local authorities.
-Between 2005 and 2016 (the latest data available) total emissions from housing, industry and transport fell by 34.3% in Wyre Forest and 33% across Worcestershire.
+Each year the government provides data on carbon emissions in each local authority area.
+Between 2005 and 2018 (the latest data available) total emissions from housing, industry and transport fell by 40% in Wyre Forest.
 Whilst this is good progress there is much to be done to make sure this trend continues.
 We have developed a Climate Change Strategy which sets out how we intend to tackle climate change in Wyre Forest.
 This includes actions to reduce emissions from our homes, businesses and transport and to address the impacts of climate change in the area.
-We also work with other organisations in the county to deliver the Worcestershire Partnership’s Climate Change Strategy.
+We also work with other organisations in the county to deliver the Worcestershire Energy Strategy.

 Cutting Your Carbon